Some Ways That the SECURE Act May Affect You by Bill Hoff

 Under the new law, if fiduciaries adhere to specific rules and tests, there have been safe harbor provisions added to protect fiduciaries.
 This change will provide more opportunities to offer lifetime income options as a payout.
 Keep in mind that there are more changes due to the implementation of the SECURE Act, which affects medical expense deductions, retirement planning for businesses, kiddie tax, and 529 plans.

-If you believe one of those matters will affect you in some way, be sure to do more research on the SECURE Act to ensure that you know all you need to.
+If you believe one of those matters will affect you in some way, be sure to do more research on the SECURE Act (described by Bill Hoff) to ensure that you know all you need to.
 Also, it may be in your best interest to work with a financial professional to see how the new rules may affect you.